Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.30
+- Fixed the item rating issue with death knights and item tooltips in bags.

 ## Changes in Sku r31.29
 - Lil Kimberly and Justin are here to monitor your health.
 	- There is a new feature under Core > Monitor to monitor different values.
 Right now there only is Player > Health.
 There could be more in future.